 Which Peter Attia are you?

-Seeing how my website barely cracks the top 10 pages of a Google search for “Peter Attia”, the Peter Attias of this world are doing quite well!
+Seeing how my website doesn’t show up in the top results of a Google search for “Peter Attia”, the Peter Attias of this world are doing quite well!
 The good news is I’m in good company; the bad news is it can be difficult to find me via online (hence the “m” in petermattia.com).

-In particular, two identically-named gentlemen have a larger web presence than I. I’m not Peter Attia, M.D., although we both went to Stanford after studying engineering as an undergraduate.
+In particular, one identically-named gentleman has a larger web presence than I. I’m not Peter Attia, M.D., although we both went to Stanford after studying engineering as an undergraduate.
 I’m also not this Peter Attia, who works on search engine optimization.